seqeralabs/tower-cli/README.md

 # Using non-binary development versions

-You can run a non-binary development version running the `./tw` script in the root of this repository.
+You can run a non-binary development version by executing the [`./tw`](tw) script in the root of this repository.

 # License